 Q: Who can provide informed consent?

-A: Subject who have reached the age of majority and who are competent can provide informed consent to participate in a research study.
-If the subject is either a minor or lacks the capacity to provide informed consent, a surrogate person must provide consent and the subject will generally be asked to provide assent.
+A: Individuals who have reached the age of majority and who are competent can provide informed consent to participate in a research study.
+If the subject is either a minor or lacks the capacity to provide informed consent, a surrogate person (i.e. a legally authorized representative) must provide consent and the subject will generally be asked to provide assent.
 The policy to provide surrogate consent for research studies follows the same standards as providing surrogate consent for clinical care.
-The policy is available in the Investigators Guide for Human Subject Research and in the standard operating policies of the Human Subjects Protection Office.

 Q: What does a research subject need to be informed of during the consent process?

-A: The informed consent checklist outlines the regulatory requirements of the informed consent form and the IRB sample consent forms covers these topics.
-If these documents are used as a guideline, you should address all required topics within your consent document.
+A: The informed consent checklist outlines the regulatory requirements of the informed consent form and these requirements are incorporated into the IRB sample consent form.
+If these documents are used as a guideline, you should address all required elements within your consent document.
 However, consent is more than a document.
 Consent must be a process in which the research subject has the right to read and discuss the form and to ask any questions regarding the study and have them answered in a satisfactory manner.